aheffron/SPgVwnprc_in_marmosets/README.md

 # SPgVwnprc_in_marmosets

-To accompany the manuscript entitled: "Discovery of two novel simian pegiviruses in common marmosets (Callithrix jacchus) with lymphocytic enteritis"
+To accompany the manuscript entitled: "Discovery of a novel simian pegivirus in common marmosets (_Callithrix jacchus_) with lymphocytic enteritis "

 The repository contains raw data and code (R) or descriptions of the use of software packages to generate each analysis and figure in this paper.

-**Figure 1.** Figure 1.
-A phylogenetic tree of newly discovered pegivirus Southwest bike trail virus (SOBV strains 1 and 2) shows it is most closely related to pegiviruses found in other New World monkeys.
+**Figure 1.** A phylogenetic tree of newly discovered pegivirus Southwest bike trail virus (SOBV strains 1 and 2) shows it is most closely related to pegiviruses found in other New World monkeys.
 We generated maximum likelihood trees using MEGA6.06 (1,000 bootstrap replicates, GTR+I+γ model) from codon-based alignments (via MAFFT); Bootstrap values of less than 70 are omitted.
 Abbreviations: HPgV = human pegivirus; SPgV = simian pegivirus; GBV-C = G.B. virus C; BPgV = bat pegivirus; EqPgV = equine pegivirus; HePegi = hepegivirus; RPgV = rodent pegivirus

 **Figure 2.** Sliding window similarity plots36 show the relatedness of the amino acid sequences of SOBV-2 and other closely related pegiviruses to SOBV-1.
 Dashed vertical lines indicate the putative approximate start positions of inferred viral proteins, from left to right: E1, E2, NS2, NS3, NS4A, NS4B, NS5A, and NS5B.37